Brappp/FFXIV-AFK/README.md

 - The window will display the time since the last input, AFK mode status, and the time until the next `Ctrl` key press.
 - Use the "Keep window on top" checkbox to keep the application window above other windows.

+## Compiling to an Executable

+To compile the application to a standalone executable, you will need to install `pyinstaller` and then use it to create the executable.

+1. Install `pyinstaller`:
+    ```bash
+    pip install pyinstaller
+    ```

+2. Compile the application:
+    ```bash
+    pyinstaller --onefile --windowed ffxiv-afk.py
+    ```

+   This will generate a standalone executable in the `dist` directory.

 ## UML Sequence Diagram

 The following UML sequence diagram illustrates the main flow of the application: